akkartik/mu/baremetal/README.md

 Just your processor, gigabytes of RAM[1], a moderately-sized monitor and a keyboard.

-These programs don't convert to ELF, so there's also currently no code/data segment separation.
+These programs don't convert to ELF, and there's also currently no code/data segment separation.
 Just labels and bytes.

 Most programs here assume `main` starts at address 0x8000 (1KB or 2 disk